wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 Let's explore the cards -- no pun intended -- in Safaricom hands.

 ** Consumer Behavior ** <br/>
 Low-income consumers are underserved by 'traditional' e-commerce models which aim for upper-middle to elite consumers.
 For consumers in sub-Saharan Africa, shopping is a daily/weekly endeavor.
 Instead of large malls, the retail sector is dominated by small local shops (‘Dukas’), line shop kiosks, table-top kiosks, market & roadside stalls mom-and-pop shops.
-The quantity is low but the **frequency** is high giving them an opportunity to maintain a close working relationship with their customers.
+The quantity is low but the **frequency** is high allowing them to maintain a close working relationship with their customers.
 Most of these shops don't have any modern form of inventory management, no POS, low cash flow, low margins, and credit needy shopkeepers. <br/>
 One important feature in these shops is the presence of an MPESA agent(s).
 Safaricom has managed to work with the small local shops seamlessly when it comes to money transfer. <br/>

 ** The Opportunity ** <br/>